High-Intent Guide · Legal Countries

 A country being advertised as available is not enough.
 Suitability depends on parentage, contracts, birth documents, authentication, budget, policy stability, and return planning.

-May 17, 2026 · FS Global Ferticare Group · Country Comparison
+Legal status reviewed August 16, 2026 · FS Global Ferticare Group · Country Comparison

 Legal surrogacy is not a simple label